-Maths and English are the bedrock of every child’s education, and the daily Literacy and Numeracy hours in the Lower and Middle School establish the primacy of these subjects, both of which are setted from age 6 to ensure the best possible pupil-teacher ratio.
+Maths and English are the bedrock of every child’s education, and the daily Literacy and Numeracy hours in the Junior School establish the primacy of these subjects, both of which are set from age 6 to ensure the best possible pupil-teacher ratio.
 The school regularly achieves outstanding results in national Mathematics Challenge competitions.

 Educational trips are a vital part of life at Danes Hill, extending every child’s experience, and augmenting topics being studied in the classroom.
-From Mini Transition pupils visiting a local farm park to seniors enjoying an evening at the theatre, an extensive programme of day, evening and residential trips, runs throughout the year each carefully tailored to the particular age group.
+From the Nursery pupils visiting a local farm to seniors enjoying an evening at the theatre, an extensive programme of day, evening and residential trips, runs throughout the year each carefully tailored to the particular age group.

 The highlight is the annual Trips Week each June, which sees over 500 pupils from Years 4 to 8 attending a range of residential courses in England and abroad.